alex-kalanis/kw_clipr/README.md

 in markdown syntax.

 Command line query is simple: ```clipr task --rest-of-params -t here```.
 It uses kw_input for determination which params came.
+So with a bit of tinkering you can also pass regular files to tasks for some processing.

 ## PHP Installation